amazon-archives/aws-serverless-event-fork-pipelines/pipelines/event-search-analytics-pipeline/README.md

 ### Outputs

-1. `BackupBucketName` - Failed events backup bucket name.
+1. `AnalyticsDeadLetterBucketName` - Dead-letter S3 bucket name
-1. `BackupBucketArn` - Failed events backup bucket ARN.
+1. `AnalyticsDeadLetterBucketArn` - Dead-letter S3 bucket ARN
-1. `ElasticsearchDomainName` - Name of Elasticsearch domain created by this app.
+1. `AnalyticsDomainName` - Analytics ES domain name (only output if this app created an ES domain)
-1. `ElasticsearchDomainArn` - ARN of Elasticsearch domain created by this app.
+1. `AnalyticsDomainArn` - Analytics ES domain ARN (only output if this app created an ES domain)
-1. `ElasticsearchDomainEndpoint` - Endpoint of Elasticsearch domain created by this app.
+1. `AnalyticsDomainEndpoint` - Analytics ES domain endpoint (only output if this app created an ES domain)

 ## License Summary